sonuhalder24/Healthcare-backend/README.md

   ```

 #### `POST /signin`
-Logs in a registered user using email and password.
+Logs in a registered user using username and password.
 - ✅ Success Response:
   ```json
   {